pbonc/whacklab/infrastructure/README.md

 This directory contains configuration files and setup instructions for deploying core services in your home lab using Docker Compose.

 ## Contents
-- `docker-compose.yml`: Multi-service deployment for Jenkins and Grafana
 - `README.md`: Setup and usage instructions
 - (Add more files as you expand your lab)